praveenkumar3117/CRUD_Library/readme.txt

 Github Repo Link: https://github.com/praveenkumar3117/cs305_2022 NOTE:: Insert, Update, Delete works for all the tables in database, but the selectone and selectmany only works for the actor table.
 NOTE: Always keep the foreign key constraint factor in mind, you may not able to delete, update, insert due to some foreign key constraint
+NOTE: Xml file path should be given correctly

 Steps for Unit Testing

 1) selectone: